12 Christmas tips for dementia carers

 The use of scents can promote reminiscence and positive emotions in a person with dementia, especially when communication and understanding are affected.

-A ‘reminiscents’ box can be homemade and filled with scents that are meaningful to the person – for example, their favourite aftershave or perfume; lavender if they liked gardening; or cocoa if they enjoyed cooking.
+A ‘reminiscents’ box can be homemade and filled with scents that are meaningful to the person – for example, their favourite aftershave or perfume; lavender if they liked gardening; or spices or cocoa if they enjoyed cooking.
 You can change the contents occasionally to keep it interesting.

 A life story is a record of a person’s life that can trigger happy memories, create talking points and help carers get to know them as an individual.
 Ideally, they are developed with the person’s involvement, but if they are unable to help, you can create it for them.